iccm-conference/iccm-conference.github.io/next.md

 # Next Conference

-ICCM 2019 will be held in Montreal, Canada.
-More information will be posted here as it becomes available!
+ICCM 2019 will be held in Montreal, Canada, from July 19-22, 2018.
+The main website is: http://mathpsych.org/conferences/2019/